Cbonief/Nine-Men-Morris/README.md

 - [Phase Two - Movement](#phase-two)
 - [Phase Three - Flying](#phase-three)

-Obviously, the game starts in phase one, and similarly to other two player games, the starting player is always the white one.In all phases the players can form mills and remove the opponent´s pieces.
+Obviously, the game starts in phase one, and similarly to other two player games, the starting player is always the white one.
+In all phases the players can form mills and remove the opponent´s pieces.
 The winning condition is if a player has no legal move, or if a player is left with two pieces, however the game cannot end in phase one!

 ### Phase One